 We measure stock-based compensation expense at the grant date based on the fair value of an award and recognize the compensation expense on a straight-line basis over the service period, which is usually the vesting period.
-The fair value of the awards is based on the value of our common stock on the date of grant.
+The fair value of the awards is based on the value of our common stock on the grant date.
 The determination of the fair value of an award requires significant estimates and subjective judgments regarding, among other things, the appropriate option pricing model, the expected life of the award and forfeiture rate assumptions.
-Beginning in the first quarter of 2012, we utilized the Black-Scholes option pricing model to measure the fair value of stock options granted under our 2011 Omnibus Equity Incentive Plan.
+We utilize the Black-Scholes option pricing model to measure the fair value of stock options granted under our 2011 Omnibus Equity Incentive Plan.
 During the year ended December 31, 2014, we began capitalizing a portion of stock-based compensation for employees who are directly involved in the acquisition, exploration and development of our properties into the full cost pool.
-Capitalized stock-based compensation is included as an addition to "Oil and natural gas properties" in the audited consolidated balance sheets.
+Capitalized stock-based compensation is included as an addition to "Oil and natural gas properties" in the consolidated balance sheets.

 As there are inherent uncertainties related to these performance criteria and our judgment in applying them to the fair value determinations, there is risk that the recorded stock compensation may not accurately reflect the amount ultimately earned by the employee.
-Refer to Note 5 of our audited consolidated financial statements included elsewhere in this Annual Report for additional information regarding our stock-based compensation.
+Refer to Note 6 of our consolidated financial statements included elsewhere in this Annual Report for additional information regarding our stock-based compensation.